-- The Company shall appoint a credit institution as the depositary of the UCITS investment fund; this depositary shall act independently of the Company and exclusively in the interest of the investors. - The duties and obligations of the depositary are governed by the depositary agreement made with the Company in accordance with the KAGB and the General Terms of Contract and Special Terms of Contract. - The depositary may outsource the depositary duties in line with § 73 KAGB to another company (sub-depositary).
+- The Company shall appoint a credit institution as the depositary of the UCITS investment fund; this depositary shall act independently of the Company and exclusively in the interest of the investors. - 2.
+The duties and obligations of the depositary are governed by the depositary agreement made with the Company in accordance with the KAGB and the General Terms of Contract and Special Terms of Contract. - The depositary may outsource the depositary duties in line with § 73 KAGB to another company (sub-depositary).
 Further information on this can be found in the Sales Prospectus. - 4.
-The Depositary shall be liable to the UCITS investment fund or to the investors for the loss of a financial instrument held in its safekeeping or the safekeeping of a sub-depositary to whom the safekeeping of the financial instruments in accordance with § 73(1) KAGB has been delegated.
-The Depositary shall not be liable if it can prove that the loss is attributable to external events, the consequences of which were inevitable despite all the appropriate countermeasures taken.
+The Depositary shall be liable to the UCITS investment fund or to the investors for the loss of a financial instrument held by the former or by a sub-depositary to whom the safekeeping of financial instruments has been delegated in accordance with § 73(1) KAGB.
+The Depositary shall not be liable if it can prove that the loss is attributable to external events, the consequences of which were inevitable despite all appropriate countermeasures.
 Further claims resulting from the provisions of civil law arising from agreements or tort shall not be affected.
-The depositary is also liable vis-à-vis the UCITS or the investors for all other losses suffered by them as a result of the depositary's negligent or intentional failure to properly fulfil its obligations pursuant to the provisions of the KAGB.
-The liability of the depositary shall not be affected by any transfer of the depositary duties in accordance with the first sentence of point 3 above.
+The Depositary is also liable vis-à-vis the UCITS or the investors for all other losses suffered by them as a result of the Depositary's negligent or intentional failure to properly fulfil its obligations pursuant to the provisions of the KAGB.
+The liability of the Depositary shall not be affected by any transfer of depositary duties in accordance with the first sentence of point 3 above.